MH7111997/mh7111997.github.io/index.md

       <a href="https://theory.cs.rutgers.edu/">CS Theory Group</a> at
       <a href="https://www.rutgers.edu/">Rutgers University</a>, advised by
       <a href="https://cskarthikcs.github.io/">Karthik C. S.</a>
       My current interests are mainly in error-correcting codes and fine-grained complexity.
+My CV can be found <a href = "mh7111997.github.io/files/CV_Mursalin.pdf"> here</a>.
     </p>
     <p>
       Before coming to Rutgers, I was an undergraduate student in the